Bespoke & Made-To-Measure Garments

 1. A clean and hand press at the end of the season or as needed.
 At the end of a season (or in the event of a major mishap), your bespoke garments should be cleaned and hand pressed.
 To avoid damage by moth larvae during summer storage, a clean and press at the end of the season is critical.

-In the past, a sponge and press service was offered by some Savile Row tailors as an integral part of their offering: The idea was simple: If we tailor your bespoke garments, you can return those garments to us for a sponge and press as required.
+In the past, a sponge and press service was offered by some Savile Row tailors as an integral part of their offering.
+The idea was simple: Return your bespoke garments to us for a sponge and press as required.

-We are currently unaware of any other cleaner in the USA that offers a true sponge and press.
+We are currently unaware of any other cleaner in the USA, other than RAVE FabriCARE, that offers a true sponge and press.

 Our process – in a nutshell